Empirical Welfare Maximization with Constraints: Sample-analog rule

-A key insight from \citet{kitagawa_who_2018} is that without a constraint, the sample-analog rule is uniformly asymptotically optimal.
+A key insight from \citet{kitagawa_who_2018} is that without a constraint, the sample-analog rule is uniformly asymptotically welfare-efficient.
 Unfortunately this intuition does not extend to the current setting where the constraint involves an unknown cost.
-In Proposition \ref{prop: EWM no ptwise mistake} I find reasonable data distributions where the sample-analog rule is neither pointwise asymptotically optimal nor pointwise asymptotically feasible. \begin{prop} \emph{ } Consider a one-dimensional criterion class $\mathcal{G}=\{g:g(x)=\mathbf{1}\{x\leq t\}\}$, which is based on thresholds of a one-dimensional continuous characteristic $X$.
-Consider the special case where under distribution $P$, the benefit $\Gamma>0$ almost surely and the cost $R$ is binary with $R=0$ for $X\in[\underline{t},\overline{t}]$, but $Pr_{P}\{R=1\mid X\}\in(0,1)$ otherwise.
-Then for some budget threshold $k=E_{P}[R\cdot\mathbf{1}\{X\leq\underline{t}\}]$, the budget constraint binds, and the sample-analog rule $\widehat{g}_{s}$ is neither asymptotically optimal nor asymptotically feasible under $P$. \end{prop} \begin{rem} The driving force behind Proposition \ref{prop: EWM no ptwise mistake} is that due to sampling uncertainty, whether a criterion satisfies the sample-analog constraint is an imperfect measure of whether it satisfies the constraint in the population.
-Figure \ref{fig:sample-analog-illustration} illustrates the setup of Proposition \ref{prop: EWM no ptwise mistake}, where the sampling uncertainty can be particularly problematic for the sample-analog rule.
+There are common data distributions under which the amount of welfare loss does not vanish even as the sample size gets larger.
+Consider a one-dimensional policy class $\mathcal{G}=\{g:g(x)=\mathbf{1}\{x\leq t\}\}$, which is based on thresholds of a one-dimensional continuous characteristic $X$.
+Suppose the policymakers know benefit is positive for everyone so that welfare function is strictly increasing, and only need to estimate whether a given threshold satisfies a capacity constraint due to imperfect take-up.
+Furthermore, suppose the experiment sample observes take-up $C_{i}$ so that the only uncertainty arises from sampling errors.
+Proposition \ref{prop: EWM no ptwise mistake} shows settings with some zero take-ups satisfy Assumptions \ref{assu:exactly binding optimal} and \ref{assu:gain when exactly binding}, and the sample-analog rule is neither pointwise asymptotically welfare efficient nor pointwise asymptotically feasible. \begin{prop} \emph{One-dimensional threshold and imperfect take-up.} Consider a one-dimensional policy class $\mathcal{G}=\{g:g(x)=\mathbf{1}\{x\leq t\}\}$, which includes thresholds for a one-dimensional continuous characteristic $X$.
+Consider the special case where under distribution $P$, the benefit $\tau>0$ almost surely and the cost $C\in\{0,1\}$ is binary.
+Suppose $C=0$ for $X\in[\underline{t},\overline{t}]$, but $\Pr_{P}\{C=1\mid X\}\in(0,1)$ otherwise.
+Suppose further the budget constraint is at $k = \E_{P} [C \cdot \mathbf{1}\{X \leq \underline{t}\}].$ Then $P$ satisfies Assumptions \ref{assu:exactly binding optimal} and \ref{assu:gain when exactly binding}.
+As $n\rightarrow\infty$, the sample-analog rule $\widehat{g}_{\text{sample}}$ violates the budget constraint with probability approaching 50\%, and there exists an $\epsilon>0$ such that it incurs at least an $\epsilon$ welfare loss with probability approaching 50\%: